junhecui/sitespark/README.md

 # SiteSpark

-SiteSpark is an introductory, user-friendly web application that will allow interested or aspiring website builders to get a feel for designing web pages.
+SiteSpark is an introductory[^1], user-friendly web application that will allow interested or aspiring website builders to get a feel for designing web pages.
+It has basic and clear features and buttons to allow beginners to create and host their first website!

+[^1]: *SiteSpark is NOT a robust low code website builder, and it is advised that users look into other platforms if they wish to build a website for commercial use.*

+## Features

+### Website Creation

+SiteSpark enables users to natively launch their designed website for others to view.
+Using a basic username-password system, SiteSpark users can make private websites that they can publicly display after completion, as well as provide live updates.

+### Widget Creation

+SiteSpark has a variety of widgets, including text, shapes, images, and charts.
+These widgets are customizable and users can create hyperlinks for other pages in their website.

 ## Technologies Used